jlyonsmith/git_extra_rs/README.md

 # Git Extra Commands

 An extra useful set of Git related commands.
 Requires that you have [Git](https://git-scm.com) installed.
-Run `git_extra` to see the full list.
+Run `git-extra` to see the full list.

 | Command       | Description                                                                                                                                                                                                                                                                                   |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |